paurieraf/lastfm-material/README.md

 # Last.fm Material

-A simple web app to check Last.fm user data built with React and Material-UI.
+A simple web app to check Last.fm user data built with React, Redux and Material-UI to get familiarized with these technologies.

 ## Deployment